tijlleenders/ZinZen-user-talk/_posts/2022-12-09-Media-attention.md

 ## Radio show
 Tijl was invited to talk about ZinZen on a local Radio station <a href="https://www.omroephw.nl/" target="_blank">Omroep Hoeksche Waard</a>.
+It was a lot of fun!
+We've also learned a lot about how to improve the pitching of the app from this experience.
 You can listen to the show till the 16th of December 2022 on <a href="https://www.omroephw.nl/spelers/radiospeler.php?programmaid=214&item=021220222000" target="_blank">this radio player</a>.

 ## Wishing you all the best!